Lady London

 Zaire Miylaun Stewart (born June 25, 1995), known professionally as Lady London, is an American rapper from The Bronx, New York, currently based in Los Angeles.
-Her debut studio album S.O.U.L.
+Her debut compilation album S.O.U.L.
 (Signs of Universal Love)—preceded by two mixtapes—was released on November 3, 2023.

 Early life

 London was born in The Bronx, New York, to a Jamaican mother and Trinidadian father.
 Raised in her grandmother's house in East Orange, New Jersey, she started composing poems at the age of 11, which she used as "an outlet to speak about [her] anger and what was bringing [her] in [those] spaces".
 She graduated in 2012 from Mother Seton Regional High School in Clark, New Jersey.
 London attended Howard University, where she studied and received a bachelor's degree in sports medicine and chemistry before later attending the University of Southern California and receiving a master's degree in global medicine with a concentration in international health policy.
 During that time, her original goal was to become an orthopedic surgeon.